wailsworkshop/2025/content/detailed-program.md

 ### Friday, December 12, 2025

 - **09:00 – 10:00** - Keynote Talk by *Maria Ranieri* (University of Florence, Italy)
-- **10:00 – 10:30** - Doctoral Consortium Session 2
+- **10:00 – 10:30** - Doctoral Consortium Session: Mentoring
 - **10:30 – 11:00** - Coffee Break
 - **11:00 – 12:15** - Paper Session 4: *AI for Teaching Innovation & Development* (Chair: Paola Barra)
   - *Artificial Intelligence and Virtual Labs: A Controlled Study of a Teaching Experience [...]* (8 minutes for the talk + 5 minutes Q&A)
   - *Exploring the Role of Professional Development in Fostering AI Competence Among Teachers [...]* (12 minutes for the talk + 5 minutes Q&A)
-  - *Biopedagogy, Artificial Intelligence, and Enactivism: Findings From a Mixed-Methods Study [...]s* (8 minutes for the talk + 5 minutes Q&A)
+  - *Biopedagogy, Artificial Intelligence, and Enactivism: Findings From a Mixed-Methods Study [...]* (8 minutes for the talk + 5 minutes Q&A)
   - *From Bias Awareness to Critical Reflection: Expanding Teacher Education Through Predictive AI* (8 minutes for the talk + 5 minutes Q&A)
   - *Using AI to Train Prospective Primary School Teachers to Teach AI* (12 minutes for the talk + 5 minutes Q&A)
 - **12:15 – 12:30** - Closing